caleb531/automata/README.md

 ### class DFA(FA)

-The `DFA` class is a subclass of `FA` which represents a deterministic finite automaton.
+The `DFA` class is a subclass of `FA` and represents a deterministic finite automaton.
 It can be found under `automata/fa/dfa.py`.

 Every DFA instance has the following properties: